Who's who at BMVC

 In 2025, Chris took up the baton as Music Director of Rangeworthy Singers – a mixed-voice community choir offering people of all ages the opportunity to sing and perform together.

 A dedicated pianist, Chris finds great joy in accompanying musicians of all ages.
 She regularly supports young performers in music exams and enjoys accompanying choirs including the Filtones Choir and Frampton Cotterell Male Voice Choir.
-She is delighted to be supporting Lottie and Clare and accompanying Bristol Male Voice Choir.
+She is delighted to be supporting Lottie and accompanying Bristol Male Voice Choir.